One Moment in Time: Live performances

+Unlike most of her hit songs, Houston never included the song in any of her concert set lists on any of her tours.
+Instead, Houston only performed the song during special occasions, mostly at sporting-related events.

-1989: Houston performed the song at the opening of the 31st Grammy Awards on February 22, 1989, where she was nominated for Best Pop Vocal Performance, Female.
+Houston's first live performance of the song occurred at the 31st Annual Grammy Awards on February 22, 1989, where she opened the live telecast without introduction after the airing of a monologue of Olympic athletes that participated in the Seoul Olympics.
+Houston's performance was so well received that the audience gave the singer a standing ovation.

 This performance was broadcast live on CBS and released on the videos and CD: Grammy's Greatest Moments, Vol II (1994), and Whitney: The Greatest Hits (2000).
 It also appears on the CD/DVD Live: Her Greatest Performances.

-1990: Houston performed the song during Sammy Davis Jr.'s 60th Anniversary Celebration in Show Business, taped at the Shrine Auditorium in Los Angeles on November 13, 1989, and broadcast on ABC, February 4, 1990.
+Later, in the same year, Houston performed the song during Sammy Davis Jr.'s 60th Anniversary Celebration in Show Business, taped at the Shrine Auditorium in Los Angeles on November 13, 1989 and broadcast on ABC on February 4, 1990.

+Three years later, Houston performed the song at the 1992 Olympic Flag Jam at Atlanta's Georgia Dome on September 17, 1992.
+The concert, which Houston co-hosted with Dick Clark, was organized to welcome the Olympic flag to Atlanta ahead of the city hosting the 1996 Summer Olympics.

-1997: Houston performed the song again at the US Open Tennis Championships: the Arthur Ashe Stadium Inauguration Ceremonies on August 25, 1997.
+Five years after that, Houston performed the song again at the US Open Tennis Championships: the Arthur Ashe Stadium Inauguration Ceremonies on August 25, 1997.

+Houston also performed the song at the 2006 Winter Olympics in Torino, Italy on February 19, 2006 during a snowstorm.
+It was her first performance of the song in nine years.